angelozerr/mongo-jee/README.md

 **Mongo JEE** is a JAR which provides simply but usefull Java classes to use this driver in JEE context like using JAX-RS with [com.mongodb.DBObject](https://github.com/mongodb/mongo-java-driver/blob/master/src/main/com/mongodb/DBObject.java), connect/disconnect to Mongo with ServletContextListener, etc

-Here the detailled features of the Mongo JEE:
+Here the list of the features provided by Mongo JEE:

-* JAX-RS support for MongoDB to use Mongo Java classes (DBObject, DBCursor, etc) in the methods of REST service.
-Here a sample to use com.mongodb.DBObject :
+* J[JAX RS support for MongoDB] (https://github.com/angelozerr/mongo-jee/wiki/JAX-RS-support-for-MongoDB) to use Mongo Java structures (DBObject, DBCursor, etc) in the methods of your REST service.
+Here a sample service which returns the com.mongodb.DBObject :

   	  	@Path("/")
   	  	public class ProductService {